Lake District Holiday June 2002 - page 3

 |

-The walk guide book quickly became rather soggy on the Dale Way walk,
+The walk guide book quickly became super soggy on the Dale Way walk,

 in fact it started to disintegrate later in the day due to the

-atrocious weather!
-But we tried to made the best of it, after all
+relentless rain!
+But you try to made the best of it, after all

 |

-Here a suitably drenched Mike put on a brave face for the camera, the
+Here a decidedly drenched Mike put on a brave face for the camera, the

 point at which Belinda was tempted to push him into the river for